chaseruskin/legoHDL/README.md

 2. When prompted to import a profile, return `y`.

-3. Next, return nothing to get going with the default profile.
+3. Next, return an empty response to get going with the default profile.

 4. Enter other prompted information such as your name, text-editor, and workspace path.

 5. legoHDL is now ready.
-Create a block from the imported default template and automatically open it in the configured text-editor
+Create your first block and open it in the configured text-editor with `legohdl new tutorials.gates -open`.
-`legohdl new MyLib.MyBlock -open`

-Refer to the [documentation](https://c-rus.github.io/legoHDL/) for more details.
+Checkout the [tutorials](https://c-rus.github.io/legoHDL/tutorials/tutorials.html) for next steps.

 ## __Commands__
 Refer to the [manual](https://github.com/c-rus/legoHDL/blob/master/src/legohdl/data/manual.txt) for complete overview and explanations on every command and their relevant flags.

 ```
 Usage:
-        legohdl <command> [entry] [<flags>] [-h]
+        legohdl <command> [<entry>] [<flags>] [-h]

 Commands:
 Development